bendrucker/postgres-interval/readme.md

 A Postgres interval string.

+This package is focused on parsing Postgres outputs.
+It optimizes for performance by assuming that inputs follow the default interval format.
+It does not perform any validation on the input.
+If any interval field is not found, its value will be set to `0` in the returned `interval`.

 #### `interval.toPostgres()` -> `string`

 Returns an interval string.
 This allows the interval object to be passed into prepared statements.